bu-ist/responsive-child-starter/README.md

 - [ ] Does your theme have a `screenshot.png` that will help identify it under Appearance > Themes?
 - [ ] Did you run `grunt build` to compile your Sass and Javascript files?
-- [ ] Make sure you're pulling in the newest version of Foundation.
-Use the [newest release](https://github.com/bu-ist/responsive-foundation/releases).
+- [ ] In `package.json`, in the line specifying the `responsive-foundation` dependancy, make sure you're pulling in the newest version number of Foundation.
+Use the
+ [newest release](https://github.com/bu-ist/responsive-foundation/releases).

 ## Force CSS/JS to refresh